Deep, Deep Learning with BART: Methods

 Generally, the execution properties of an \texttt{nlop} can be modified by encapsulating it in a container which itself is an \texttt{nlop}.
 We use such a container to implement checkpointing to reduce memory use.
 When the checkpointing-container is applied, the inputs are stored and the inner \texttt{nlop} is applied without saving data for computing its derivatives.
 When the derivatives are needed, the inner \texttt{nlop} is applied again using the inputs stored in the container and the data needed for the derivatives is re-computed.
 Thus, checkpointing can reduce the memory consumption at the price of multiple applications of the \texttt{nlop}.

 Moreover, a functional container can be used to assign an \texttt{nlop} to a specific GPU.
-When such an \text{nlop} or its derivative is called, the CUDA context is switched to the selected device and all input data of the \texttt{nlop} are copied to the device.
-Afterwards the inner \texttt{nlop} is called which uses the selected device for all its computation and memory allocations.
-By calling \texttt{nlop}s assigned to different GPUs from different threads in parallel, we can efficiently distribute the memory and computation of the \texttt{nlop}s to multiple GPUs.
+When such an \text{nlop} or its derivative is called, the CUDA context is switched to the selected GPU and all input data of the \texttt{nlop} are copied to the GPU.
+Afterwards the inner \texttt{nlop} is called which uses the selected GPU for all its computation and memory allocations.
+By calling \texttt{nlop}s assigned to different GPUs from different threads in parallel, we can efficiently distribute the memory and computation of the \texttt{nlop}s to multiple GPUs (c.f.
+Supporting Information \figref{supfig:multi_gpu}).